Originally published May 26, 2016. Updated August 15, 2017.

 - 2015 Judge’s Special Award – Dance Performance Winner.

 - Ichioka Reina became a Kenshuusei in December 2012 after failing the 11th Gen audition.
-She remains in the program to this day.
+In the 2017 event, her debut was announced with her being revealed to be the leader of a (as of this writing, unknown) new group the following month.

 - Hashimoto Nagisa auditioned for S/mileage’s 2nd Generation, but ultimately failed.
 She later became a NICE GIRL Project!
 Kenshuusei in 2012 and remained until late 2014.
 Thereafter, she became a Hello!
-Pro Kenshuusei and remains in the program to this day.
+Pro Kenshuusei and remained in the program until July 2016.

 - 2015 Judge’s Special Award – Best Character Winner.

 - A former NICE GIRL Project!
 Kenshuusei, she became a Hello!
-Pro Kenshuusei in November 2014.
+Pro Kenshuusei in November 2014 and remains in the program to this day.

 - 2015 Judge’s Special Award – “Shimizu” Winner.